 Below is the list of proposed high-level requirements, derived from the use case discussion above, for consideration as part of FS_MCVNF study item.

-Management system in charge of LCM of CNFs shall have the capability allowing NM to request instantiation of a cloud-native virtualized network function.
+Management system in charge of LCM of cloud-native VNFs shall have the capability allowing NM to request instantiation of a cloud-native virtualized network function.

-Management system in charge of LCM of CNFs shall have the capability allowing NM to configure a cloud-native virtualized network function.
+Management system in charge of LCM of cloud-native VNFs shall have the capability allowing NM to configure a cloud-native virtualized network function.

-Management solution for CNFs should interoperate and integrate seamlessly with either ETSI NFV-MANO, if deployed, or the existing de-facto standards.
+Management solution for cloud-native VNFs should interoperate and integrate seamlessly with either ETSI NFV-MANO, if deployed, or the existing de-facto standards.

-Management system in charge of LCM of CNFs should have the capability allowing NM to request information on the availability of the CNF Packages and their status, i.e., onboarded, enabled, etc.
+Management system in charge of LCM of cloud-native VNFs should have the capability allowing NM to request information on the availability of the CNF Packages and their status, i.e., onboarded, enabled, etc.

-Management system in charge of LCM of CNFs should have the capability allowing NM to request information on the available deployment sites including their characteristics and status.
+Management system in charge of LCM of cloud-native VNFs should have the capability allowing NM to request information on the available deployment sites including their characteristics and status.

-Management system in charge of LCM of CNFs should have the capability to select a specific deployment site based on the NF serving area and NF requirements.
+Management system in charge of LCM of cloud-native VNFs should have the capability to select a specific deployment site based on the NF serving area and NF requirements.